 Adhere to all posted signs.
 Do not drink, swim, or fish in affected water bodies.
 Avoid contact with water that is discolored or has scum on the surface.
 Do not drink untreated water, whether algae blooms are present or not.

 What does the state do to reduce human/pet exposure to the cyanobacteria toxins?

 Not all species of blue-green algae produce toxins and the blue-green algae that can produce the toxins may not.
 Toxins can be detected through laboratory tests.
 Water testing is conducted throughout the summer and results are reported to RI Department of Health and RIDEM.
-If toxins are found, a press release is issued and signage is posted at the pond.
+If toxins are found, a press release and advisory is issued and signage is posted at the pond.
 RIDEM will not stock affected ponds with trout.

 Where can I get more information?